5 Days Egypt Luxury Package

 A private experience shaped around your time and interests.

-Five days is enough time to experience Egypt with depth, not just distance.
+Five days is enough time to experience Egypt in depth, not just at a distance.
 The key is making deliberate choices: Cairo and Luxor, nothing else, and a pace that leaves room for what each city actually requires.
 This itinerary covers the two cities that matter most for a first luxury visit — Cairo and Luxor — without asking you to rush across five destinations in five days.
+You stay in Cairo at a centrally located 5-star hotel within easy reach of the Giza Plateau and the Grand Egyptian Museum.
+In Luxor, a 5-star Nile-view hotel — typically the Sofitel Winter Palace or equivalent.
+Specific properties are confirmed at booking.

 Who This Tour Is For